 Pamper yourself and gobble something succulent.
+And, gulp.

 Piquant nutty Panfried Charred Padron Peppers with fennel and sesame seeds, garlic mint, barberries, rose petals, and flaked almonds.